-For day visits within school time or for sporting events after school we will not normally request parental permission:
+For sporting events after school we will not normally request parental permission:

-- if there is no cost involved, and - parents/carers have authorised 'in school visits'. (b)
+- (a) if there is no cost involved, and - (b) parents/carers have authorised 'in school visits'.

 It is therefore essential that the Parental Permission Form in the data collection pack is completed.
 This is much easier for us and ensures that students will not miss out on opportunities.
 Please see the school's Charging Policy statement for further information.